apache/nuttx/configs/sama5d3-xplained/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

-    3. This configuration executes out of NAND flash and can only be loaded via BareBox.
+    3. This configuration executes out of SDRAM flash and is loaded into SDRAM from NAND, Serial DataFlash, or from a TFTPC sever via U-Boot or BareBox.
+Data also is positioned in SDRAM.

     4. This configuration has support for NSH built-in applications enabled.
        However, no built-in applications are selected in the base configuration.

-    5. Data resides in ISRAM, but can be moved to SDRAM as described above under "SDRAM Data Configuration."

-    6. This configuration has support for the FAT file system built in.
+    5. This configuration has support for the FAT file system built in.
 However, by default, there are no block drivers initialized.
 The FAT file system can still be used to create RAM disks.

-    7. SDRAM support can be enabled by modifying your NuttX configuration as described above in the paragraph entitle "SDRAM Support"

-    8. The SAMA5D3 Xplained board includes an option serial DataFlash.
+    6. The SAMA5D3 Xplained board includes an option serial DataFlash.
 Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-    9. Enabling HSMCI support.
+    7. Enabling HSMCI support.
 The SAMA5D3-Xplained provides a two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
 The full size SD card slot connects via HSMCI0;
        the microSD connects vi HSMCI1.
 Support for both SD slots can be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.

-    10. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.
+    8. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section entitled "USB High-Speed Host" above.

-    11. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."
+    9. Support the USB high-speed USB device driver (UDPHS) can be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."

-    12. I2C Tool.
+    10. I2C Tool.
 NuttX supports an I2C tool at apps/system/i2c that can be
         used to peek and poke I2C devices.
 See the discussion above under "I2C Tool" for detailed configuration settings.

-    13. Networking support via the can be added to NSH by modifying the configuration.
+    11. Networking support via the can be added to NSH by modifying the configuration.
 See the "Networking" section above for detailed configuration settings.

-    16. The Real Time Clock/Calendar RTC) may be enabled by reconfiguring NuttX.
+    12. The Real Time Clock/Calendar (RTC) may be enabled by reconfiguring NuttX.
         See the section entitled "RTC" above for detailed configuration settings.

-    17. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
+    13. This example can be configured to exercise the watchdog timer test (apps/examples/watchdog).
 See the detailed configuration settings in the section entitled "Watchdog Timer" above.

-    18. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
+    14. This example can be configured to enable the SAMA5 TRNG peripheral so that it provides /dev/random.
 See the section entitled "TRNG and /dev/random" above for detailed configuration information.

-    19. See also the sections above for additional configuration options:
+    16. See also the sections above for additional configuration options:
         "CAN Usage", "SAMA5 ADC Support", "SAMA5 PWM Support", "I2S Audio Support"